named-data/ndn-tools/tools/dissect-wireshark/README.md

 - NDN packets are encapsulated in IPv4/IPv6 TCP/HTTP WebSocket packets with source or destination port 9696.

+- NDN packets are encapsulated in Ethernet frames with EtherType 0x8624.

 ## Available dissection features

 - When UDP packet is fragmented, the dissection is performed after the full IP reassembly.